Chocolate Raspberry Pavlova

 Instructions

 - Preheat the oven to 350º.
-Line baking sheet with parchment.
-Draw a 9 inch circle on parchment, the flip the paper over.
-Set aside.
+Line the baking sheet with parchment.
+Draw a 9-inch circle on parchment, then flip the paper over.
+Set aside.½

-- Pile the meringue onto the baking sheet, keeping within the 9 inch circle.
-Smooth top and edges with an offset spatula.
-Place in oven and immediately decrease temperature to 300º.
+- Pile the meringue onto the baking sheet, keeping it within the 9-inch circle.
+Smooth the top and edges with an offset spatula.
+Place in oven and immediately decrease the temperature to 300º.
 Bake for 1-1 1/4 hours till dry on edges and top.
 Pavlova will appear cracked.
-Turn off oven, open oven door, and allow to cool completely.
+Turn off the oven, open the oven door, and allow it to cool completely.

 Notes